 This chapter provides the vision, a set of community-based guiding values, and a decision-making framework to keep the principles of this comprehensive plan consistently in front of decision-makers.
 The vision and values were developed from extensive community engagement and refined by residents on the Steering Committee and Planning Commission.
-They align with and complement the city's overall Vision and Mission established in 2017.

-What we heard1
+What we heard